madeline-celeste/blockheads-hook-thingy/README.md

 ## Lua API
 - objc objects are turned into an `ObjcObject`
     - with some exceptions, like `NSString`s and `NSArray`s
+    - calls to `ObjcObject`s work through magic. kind of. barely.
 - objc selectors are turned into an `ObjcSelector`

 ## Notes